Maternal and Child Health

 The Reach Every Mother and Child Act proposes reforms that will hold USAID accountable for a smarter, more effective approach to ending preventable maternal and child deaths.
 With a strategy that puts kids and mothers first, we have the chance to make sure every child, regardless of where she’s born, has a healthy start to life.

-First introduced in 2015, the Reach Act got the support of over half the House of Representatives and over a third of the Senate.
-This summer it was re-introduced in the Senate with strong bipartisan support, and it will be introduced again in the House in the fall.
+First introduced in 2015, the Reach Act garnered the support of over half the House of Representatives and over a third of the Senate.
+The bipartisan, bicameral Reach Act has been reintroduced in both the House (H.R.
+4022) and the Senate (S.1730).
 Take action to help pass this critical legislation this year.

 Past resources on the Reach Act